-The médialab is hiring a Research Engineer / Data Scientist for a 2 years contract in the framework of the project “Influence of web platform practices and algorithmic decisions on public access to climate information”
+The médialab is hiring a Data Engineer for a 2 years contract in the framework of the project “Influence of web platform practices and algorithmic decisions on public access to climate information”

 Background on the project

 This position is part of the project “Influence of web platform practices and algorithmic decisions on public access to climate information”, funded by the Make Our Planet Great Again grant.